grimnr14/frailty/README.md

  * Application of Kim et al CFI
  * Assessing concordance of CFI-EFI
  * Prediction of healthcare utilization with FI scores

+### central tendency of fi by sourceid.r
+ * Code related to completion of task 3.3
+ * Applies to OLDW data resources only
+ * Assesses counts and averages of FI across claims and EHR for multiple sourceids